vmiklos/turtle-cpm/guide/src/usage.md

 id:        1, machine: example.com, service: http, user: myuser, password type: plain, password: 7U1FvIzubR95Itg
 ```

+Archived passwords are not shown, unless `-v` or `--verbose` is used.

 ## TOTP support

 TOTP is one from of Two-Factor Authentication (2FA), currently used by many popular websites